brycenbb/brycenbb/README.md

 Hi I'm Brycen, an East Midlands based education researcher turned aspiring full-stack developer through School of Code as I work towards my dream goal of working in EdTech!

-As part of my journey with School of Code (starting April 25th) I am documenting my experience learning full-stack content in a directed environment.
+As part of my journey with School of Code in April I am documenting my experience learning full-stack content in a directed environment.
 To prepare for this, I have been self teaching using The Odin Project as a base since early February 2022.

 I am commiting to #100DaysOfCode (working days for me 😄) as part of documenting my experience!
 I will simply move down each idea and any accompanying